thundergnat/Base-Any/README.md

 ##### CASE INSENSITIVITY

-Base::Any mimics the built-in operators in that bases with an absolute magnitude 36 (-36) and below ignore case when converting `from-base()`.
+As long as the default digit set is loaded Base::Any mimics the built-in operators, in that bases with an absolute magnitude 36 (-36) and below ignore case when converting `from-base()`.

     'raku'.&from-base(36) == 'RAKU'.&from-base(36); # 76999005259948